 Students requiring use of a service animal as a means of access may utilize their service animal as needed throughout campus.
 It is important that, if a student resides on campus that they connect with the Housing Operations Office (HOO) to ensure they are placed in a residence which does not conflict with their disability.
 In order to maintain equal access for other residents, it is also important for HOO to be able to ensure the presence of an animal does not conflict with their own disabilities.

 Students with a disability may apply to have an emotional support animal as a reasonable accommodation in housing facilities that otherwise impose restrictions or prohibitions on animals.
-Students requesting an ESA as a reasonable accommodation must register with the Office of Accessibility Resources and Services (OARS)and pursue the Housing Accommodation Request Process.
+Students requesting an ESA as a reasonable accommodation must register with the Office of Accessibility Resources and Services (OARS) and pursue the Disability Disclosure and Accommodation Request Process.
 Students must register with OARS at least 30 days before housing for the animal is needed and provide documentation in compliance with documentation guidelines.